diffblue/gitlab/doc/development/database/multiple_databases.md

 #### How to validate you have correctly removed a cross-join

-We have introduced a method you can use in RSpec tests to validate all SQL queries within a code block to ensure that none of them are joining across the 2 databases.
+Using RSpec tests, you can validate all SQL queries within a code block to ensure that none of them are joining across the two databases.
 This is a useful tool to confirm you have correctly fixed an existing cross-join.

-At some point in the future we will have fixed all cross-joins and this tool will run by default in all tests but for now it needs to be explicitly enabled for your test.
+At some point in the future we will have fixed all cross-joins and this tool will run by default in all tests.
+For now, the tool needs to be explicitly enabled for your test.

 You can use this method like so: